nasa/cape/doc/pyfun/json/DataBook.rst

-.. _pycart-json-DataBook:
+.. _pyfun-json-DataBook:

 ---------------------
 Data Book Definitions
 ---------------------

-The section in :file:`pyCart.json` labeled "DataBook" is an optional section used to allow pyCart to create a data book of relevant coefficients and statistics.
+The section in :file:`pyFun.json` labeled "DataBook" is an optional section used to allow pyFun to create a data book of relevant coefficients and statistics.
 It enables collecting key results and statistics for entire run matrices into a small number of files.